pubkey/rxdb/docs-src/rx-storage-lokijs.md

 # RxStorage LokiJS

-Instead of using PouchDB as underlying storage engine, you can also use [LokiJS](https://github.com/techfort/LokiJS).
+Instead of using PouchDB or [Dexie.js](./rx-storage-dexie.md) as underlying storage engine, you can also use [LokiJS](https://github.com/techfort/LokiJS).
 LokiJS has the main benefit of having a better performance.
 It can do this because it is an **in-memory** database that processes all data in memory and only saves to disc when the app is closed or an interval is reached.